Galaxy2416/jsim/README.md

 # jsim
-A small spice for leaning.
+A small spice for study.

 ## History